 While “actionability” is a challenge in any research or market planning endeavor, it is particularly...

 While “actionability” is a challenge in any research or market planning endeavor, it is particularly demanding in market segmentation.
 What makes segmentation especially difficult is that the segmentation is often required to be a multi-purpose tool for the business.
-While the bases for segmenting a market in the third column above are not necessarily mutually exclusive, they illustrate the classic marketing problem that, in choosing a segmentation solution, there is tension between strategy, tactical/design, and execution objectives.
+While the bases for segmenting a market are not necessarily mutually exclusive, they illustrate the classic marketing problem that, in choosing a segmentation solution, there is tension between strategy, tactical/design, and execution objectives.
 Since it is usually not practical for an organization to build and maintain different segmentation frameworks for different functions/business purposes, it is incumbent upon the marketing organization and its consultant partner to create a single framework that simultaneously supports the several most important applications for segmentation.
 Accomplishing this is challenging but definitely possible.